Our respect goes deep.

 Cluture and beyond.

-Film Presentations: Three times weekly, the resort presents “Che Ah Chi: The History of Boynton Canyon,” a 30-minute documentary that offers an intriguing look at the canyon though the oral history and wisdom of tribal elders and geological experts.
+Film Presentations: Four times weekly, the resort presents “Che Ah Chi: The History of Boynton Canyon,” a 30-minute documentary that offers an intriguing look at the canyon though the oral history and wisdom of tribal elders and geological experts.

 Native American Flute: A visiting performer plays traditional melodies and expounds on Native American culture through songs handed down from elders.